-As people have embraced social distancing as a method to slow the spread of the pandemic, there has been a notable decrease in bricks-and-mortar shopping.
+As people have embraced social distancing as a method to slow the spread of the pandemic, there has been a notable decrease in brick-and-mortar shopping.
 According to a study conducted by the Organization for Economic Co-operation and Development (OECD), the pandemic has seen an accelerated expansion of E-Commerce toward new firms, customers, and types of products, while existing companies have had to adjust and catch up.
 This pivot for new and existing retail establishments has provided new segments of purchasers who are seeking a variety of products from the convenience and safety of their homes.
-Brick and mortar retailers/brands have had to build a strong E-Commerce and omni-business models to revive lost sales and build a stronger business.
+Brick and mortar retailers/brands have had to build strong E-Commerce and Omni-business models to revive lost sales and build a stronger business.
 Despite restrictions and shutdowns, it has allowed some retailers to survive and thrive, while others have found it difficult to stay alive.

 Across the first half of 2020, countries across the globe saw a rise in online orders, but nowhere was that more prevalent than in the Asia-Pacific region.
 While many other countries in the western hemisphere saw their estimates rise at the tail end of Q2, Asia-Pacific saw a 70% increase year-on-year during Q1, as their confinement measures started earlier than in the latter half of Europe and North America.
 With that rise, changes in the E-Commerce and fulfillment segments have emerged, and they’re here to stay in a long-term fashion.
-In light of any future new waves of the pandemic, the convenience of new purchasing habits, the costs already invested by companies in digital infrastructure, and the new sales channels that have emerged, this retail and shipping landscape is what we have to look forward to.
+In light of any future new waves of the pandemic, the convenience of new purchasing habits, the costs already invested by companies in digital infrastructure, and the new sales channels that have emerged, this retail and shipping landscape is what we have to look at forward to.

 The Safety of Ordering Online